MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Conclusion

 \section{Conclusion}

-We propose MLP fusion, a novel one-shot model compression method that heavily utilizes the properties of clustering to approximate the NTK of the original PLM.
-It turns out that the fused MLP can both well approximate the output and attain the closest NTK to the original one compared to other one-shot compression methods.
-Therefore, we believe MLP fusion sheds some light on the the new paradigm for efficient language model fine-tuning.
+In this paper, we propose MLP fusion, a novel one-shot model compression method that utilizes clustering to approximate the NTK of the original PLM.
+We demonstrate that the fused MLP can both well approximate the output and attain the closest NTK to the original one compared to other one-shot compression methods.
+At the same time, MLP fusion can be applied to Mixture-of-Experts models and obtain larger gains in space efficiency, underlining its universal effectiveness and scalability in PLMs.
 One direct extension of our work is using MLP fusion as an initialization method for distillation.
 Compared to re-training from scratch, we expect the information preserved in the fused MLP can ease the following distillation and speed up the model convergence.
+We believe MLP fusion sheds some light on the new paradigm for efficient language model fine-tuning.